-Portland Head Lighthouse, lobster, beer and museums
+Portland Head Light, lobster, beer and museums

 We spent a weekend in Portland, Maine to leisurely conclude our hiking trip in Acadia National Park.
-Our primary goal was to ogle the nearby Portland Head Lighthouse, a spectacular beacon on the Atlantic coast.
+Our primary goal was to ogle the nearby Portland Head Light, a spectacular beacon on the Atlantic coast.

 Who doesn’t like a lighthouse?
 Especially if it’s one of the most scenic in the country.

 We stayed in the historic downtown Portland harbor section.
 We chose the Hampton Inn to gain loyalty points and the staff rewarded us with incredible service.
 Hampton designed this hotel to blend into the local landscape – it’s located just several blocks from the waterfront and a boatload of restaurants, specialty shops and brewpubs.

 When on vacation, I rarely prioritize the city portion of our trips; from my viewpoint, towns simply exist to provide an airport for starting and ending our outdoor escapes.
 Portland, however, awakened my dormant urban side.

 Portland’s seafood, more seafood, and donuts

 For most of our weekend, we ate.
 Totally justified by us because we hiked all week.
 Three restaurants in particular impressed us: Flatbread Company, DiMillo’s on the Water and The Holy Donut.
 Flatbread was divine, with a great organic and locally sourced menu and fantastic service from maybe the best waitress who has ever served us.
 DiMillo’s resides on a boat in the harbor, so we worried that its popularity might be attributable to the nautical gimmick.
 But we loved their seafood, especially the lobster stew.
 And there’s no mystery surrounding Holy Donuts – they bake lots of donuts.
 Mine was still warm when I devoured it.
 The customer line extended out the front door, but it moved quickly.